L & G

 The wedding

-Ceremony in the late afternoon, followed by cocktails, dinner, and dancing.
-Black tie optional.
+Ceremony in the late afternoon on the beach, followed by cocktails, dinner, and dancing.
+Beach formal.

 A formal invitation with the full schedule will follow closer to the date.